kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 - **Business productivity:**  It is represented mainly by Microsoft Office, which offers a wide variety of office tools.
 These are not limited just to traditional Excel, Word, and PowerPoint.
 The Office also includes a note-taking tool (OneNote), communication tools (Microsoft Teams, Skype), or business intelligence tools (Power BI).

-- A second biggest part of Microsoft's business based on revenue are **server products and services.** It includes both traditional on-premise Microsoft Server and Microsoft SQL and also the modern Azure cloud.
+- The second biggest part of Microsoft's business based on revenue are **server products and services.** It includes both traditional on-premise Microsoft Server and Microsoft SQL and also the modern Azure cloud.
 Traditional server products are still an essential revenue stream and even growing very slowly each year.
 Crown jewel, however, is fast-growing Azure cloud

 - Two revenue sources mentioned above make together more than 60% of Microsoft revenue.
 The third important revenue source, but less than it used to be, is **Windows**, with a 16% share on Microsoft's revenue.

 - The rest of the revenue is spread out into different smaller revenue sources.
-The biggest from these other smaller streams are **Gaming** with a 8% share on revenue and **Search** (5% of revenue).
+The biggest from these other smaller streams are **Gaming** with an 8% share on revenue and **Search** (5% of revenue).

 **Microsoft offers a wide variety of software products and cloud services.
 Their unifying theme is that they are all focused on business customers.
 Yes, it offers Windows and Office productivity tools to individual consumers too, but the consumer market is no longer the focus of the company.**